Relational Sentence Embedding for Flexible Semantic Matching: Relational Sentence Embedding

 \section{Relational Sentence Embedding}

 Given $n$ pre-defined relations $R=\{r_1, r_2, ..., r_n\}$, the multi-source relation sentence pair datasets are composed of triples: $D=\{(s_i, r_k, s_j)\}$, where $s_i$ and $s_j$ corresponds to the $i_{th}$ and $j_{th}$ sentence.
-The goal of relation sentence embedding is to learn sentence representations from the supervised signals.
-The learned sentence and relation embeddings can infer the relationship between sentences, either through simple scoring functions or complex transformations.
-In this work, for simplicity, we use translation operation \cite{bordes2013translating} for sentence relation modeling.
+The goal of relation sentence embedding is to learn sentence representations and relational embeddings jointly.
+The relational similarity intensity between sentences can be inferred from learned embeddings through either simple scoring functions or complex transformations.
+In this work, as a prototype of RSE, we use translation operation \cite{bordes2013translating} for sentence relation modelling.